HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usertools/index.md

 The table shows the tools you can use when dealing with REST APIs.
 Some tools are referenced in this documentation, but you can use whichever tool you are comfortable with.

+!!!note
+    These tools aren't installed on the server.
+They're provided as tool recommendations for individual developers.

 | Tool Name                                            | Description                                                                                                                                                   |
 | :--------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | [curl](https://curl.haxx.se/)                        | Command line tool and library for transferring data with URLs.
 It is used for REST interaction - for scripts and command line.                                |